Yucklys/polybar-nord-theme/README.md

 ### `dark-config` and `light-config`

-The config files for dark and light theme.
+The configuration for dark and light theme.
 Most of the settings are covered by `nord-config` except font settings.
 You can change the font setting in these files.

 ### `nord-config`

-The global config file.
+The global configuration.
 You can customize the position of the bars, DPI setting, modules, etc. The detailed help messages are in the comment for each option.

 ### `nord-top` and `nord-down`